 Civility reigns behind the wheel of the E-Class.
 Everything about this car is smooth and luxurious.

-With its 2003 redesign, the E-Class lost most of the heavy feel that was unpleasantly noticeable on previous models.
-The refined E500 delivers lively acceleration, whether starting from a standstill, passing or merging.
-Trimmed in beautiful wood, the dashboard layout is a little too complicated for some tastes, and the tachometer should be a bit larger.
+The redesigned 2003 E-Class lost most of the heavy feel that was unpleasantly noticeable on previous models.
+The refined E500 delivers lively acceleration whether it's starting from a standstill, passing or merging.
+Trimmed in beautiful wood, the dashboard layout is a little too complicated for some people, and the tachometer should be a bit larger.

-After a five-year absence, diesel power returned to a Mercedes-Benz model sold in the United States.
-Americans have shunned diesels lately, citing such drawbacks as noise and odors.
+After a five-year absence, diesel power returned to a Mercedes-Benz model sold in the U.S. for 2005.
+Americans have shunned diesels, citing such drawbacks as noise and odors.

-With the E320 CDI, Mercedes-Benz claims to have overcome those negative factors, though emissions remain a problem.
+With the E320 CDI sedan, Mercedes-Benz claimed to have overcome those negative factors, though emissions remain an obstacle until improved diesel fuel emerges.
 The E320 CDI meets the emissions requirements of 45 states.

-Mercedes-Benz claims the turbocharged E320 CDI can accelerate from zero to 60 mph slightly faster than the gasoline-powered E320, yet it earns an EPA-estimated 27 mpg in city driving and 37 mpg on the highway.
+Mercedes-Benz claims the turbocharged E320 CDI can accelerate from zero to 60 mph in 6.6 seconds — slightly faster than the gasoline-powered E320 — yet it earns an Environmental Protection Agency-estimated 27 mpg in city driving and 37 mpg on the highway.
 Except for the lack of optional Sport and Appearance packages, the E320 CDI's equipment is the same as its gasoline-powered E-Class siblings.

 Not only does the diesel engine start normally in the E320 CDI, but it's also difficult to discern that you're riding in a diesel-powered sedan.
 A slight engine rattle might be heard occasionally, but the car is generally quiet.
 Acceleration is smooth and effortless, if less dramatic than in a gasoline-powered automobile.
 No odors are evident.
 You can expect more than 30 mpg on the highway.
 Approaching the 37-mpg estimate demands a gentle throttle foot and careful attention to traffic flow.
 Back to top